zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \frac{\eta(\omega)}{c}.
 $$

 This equality has two consequences.
-First, it says that the electric and the magnetic vectors of a plane wave oscillate *in phase*, with the magnitude of both vectors rising and falling at the same point in space and time, so the locations of peaks and troughs match.
+First, it says that the electric and the magnetic vectors of a planar wave oscillate *in phase*, with the magnitude of both vectors rising and falling at the same point in space and time, so the locations of peaks and troughs match.

 [Insert Picture Here]